Medical failures lead to an above-the-knee amputation

 The settlement has given Rebecca the opportunity for a fresh start and provided her the financial security that might not have been possible without the persistence and expertise of her dedicated legal team and the resources Berman & Simmons was able to provide throughout her lengthy case.

 In 2012 Berman and Simmons took on my malpractice case after I had gone through a traumatizing medical ordeal that ended in my becoming an above knee amputee.
 They worked diligently over the course of six plus years to get me the best ending result.
-Jodi Nofsinger was the main lawyer on the case along with Susan Faunce, prior to Ben Gideon joining their team.
+Jodi Nofsinger was the main lawyer on the case.
 I couldn’t be happier with how things went and the entire team at Berman and Simmons, they definitely deserve a five plus star rating!
 Thank you all! – R. Ray